NASA's new mission, Dragonfly, will explore Saturn's moon Titan

 The New Frontiers program has also included the Juno mission to Jupiter, the New Horizons probe that visited Pluto in 2015 and distant Kuiper Belt Object Ultima Thule on January 1.

-The ultimate goal is for Dragonfly to visit Celt Crater, where they believe that important ingredients for life mixed together when something impacted Titan.
+The ultimate goal is for Dragonfly to visit an impact crater, where they believe that important ingredients for life mixed together when something hit Titan in the past, possibly tens of thousands of years ago.

 It's a Mars rover-sized drone, reaching about ten feet long.

 Titan is similar chemically to Earth before life evolved, the agency said.
-They want to explore sand dunes on Titan to determine if they're made of the same organic discovered in the atmosphere.
+They want to explore sand dunes on Titan to determine if they're made of the same complex organic material discovered in the atmosphere.

 "It's the science that motivates us to do this exciting and difficult mission," said Thomas Zurbuchen, NASA's associate administrator for Science at the agency's Headquarters in Washington.